AlexErrant/Pentive/design-decisions/README.md

 ## app

-- The client-side occasionally-online SRS program that stores a user's templates/notes/cards
+- The client-side occasionally-online [SRS](https://en.wikipedia.org/wiki/Spaced_repetition#Software) that stores a user's templates/notes/cards
 - Where card reviews occur

 ## app-ugc

-- A relatively small occasionally-online site that sandboxes untrusted user generated content - i.e. JavaScript in users' cards
+- A small occasionally-online static site that displays untrusted user generated content (e.g. users' cards)
+- Typically viewed through an iframe on `app` so JavaScript can't access `app`
 - Has a service worker that queries `app` for media (e.g. images)

 ## hub